 In November 2011, Vision 2020 Australia established the Prevention and Early Intervention Committee to facilitate collaboration among member organisations that are committed to eliminating avoidable blindness through prevention, early detection and intervention in Australia.
 Its membership is diverse, reflecting a range of expertise and experience.
-The Committee directly supports the achievement of Vision 2020 Australia’s third goal in the Strategic Plan 2014-17:

 The key activities and concerns of the Committee include identifying ongoing opportunities within the National Framework Implementation Plan (NFIP) and ensuring the progress and completion of the National Eye Health Survey (NEHS).
 A representative of this Committee sits on the NEHS Steering Committee which ensures that considerations related to prevention and early intervention are taken into account in the delivery of this landmark survey.